AdobeDocs/marketo-measure.en/help/marketo-measure-and-marketo/marketo-measure-integrations-with-marketo/marketo-engage-activities-integration.md

 1. For each Activity Type, you’ll need to define one or more rules that determine which records are eligible for touchpoints.
 For our example, we will add a rule for the “Change Score” activity type so that the system will create a touchpoint when a Marketo Person reaches a score of 90 or greater.

-1. First, depending on the Activity Type, you may need to set up a Bizible Campaign Name that can be used later on for channel mapping.
-Bizible Campaign Names can be re-used across multiple rules.
+1. First, depending on the Activity Type, you may need to set up a Marketo Measure Campaign Name that can be used later on for channel mapping.
+Marketo Measure Campaign Names can be re-used across multiple rules.
 This helps have broader names that can be used in a single channel rule.
 Not all Activity Types contain a Marketo Program, hence the need for a name as this first step.

    Here’s an example of what that extra step would look like: